fcastello/ansible-role-firewall/README.md

 - Add support for SNAT instead of Masquerade only
 - Add ipv6 support
 - Add better support for multihomed ISP, Right now is very basic to enable masquerade in multiple interfaces.
+- Add support for nftables and the ability to switch between iptables and nftables

 # Disclaimer